首頁 > ESG

 WHP

-• Handling disputes over inaccurate sustainability reports (civil, criminal, and administrative liabilities, with the WHP Group legal team closely monitoring the latest developments in Taiwan’s judicial practices).
+• Handling disputes related to inaccurate sustainability reports (civil, criminal, and administrative liabilities).
+Our legal team closely monitors the latest developments in Taiwan’s court practices.

-• Applying sustainability reports as evidence in civil, criminal, and administrative litigation, including evidence strategies and litigation risk prevention.
+• Application of sustainability reports in civil, criminal, and administrative litigation (as evidence strategies) and risk prevention in lawsuits.

-• Litigation and dispute resolution derived from ESG-related laws and regulations (e.g., environmental lawsuits, labor disputes, personal information protection, gender equality protection, corporate workplace harassment prevention, consumer disputes, intellectual property disputes, trade secret protection, and corporate governance).
+• Resolving disputes and litigation arising from ESG-related regulations, including environmental litigation, labor disputes, personal data protection, gender equality protection, workplace harassment prevention, consumer disputes, intellectual property issues, trade secret protection, and corporate governance matters.

 TOP